 Oral Care for Seniors

 Senior citizens have more complicated oral health issues due to age and larger amounts of medications.
 Many seniors have lost one or several teeth, which can cause deterioration issues for the bone under your gum line.
 Even non-oral health conditions can complicate the health of your teeth in ways you wouldn’t expect; for example, severe arthritis can make regular brushing and flossing much more difficult.
-That’s why it’s just as important for you to maintain regular dental cleanings with our teams at Highland Hills and Northfield Dental.
+That’s why it’s just as important for you to maintain regular dental cleanings with our teams at Highland Hills.

 Our team of kid-friendly Dental Professionals are dedicated to helping bring compassionate dental care to all of our clients.